itsqianatompkins/tech-saas-ecommerce-analysis/README.md

-# SaaS Business Impact Through Analytics: A Multi-Domain Case Study in Gaming Commerce
+# SaaS Business Impact: A Cross-Functional Analysis in Gaming Commerce

 # Background